officelearn/azure-docs.sv-se/articles/vmware-cloudsimple/migration-layer-2-vpn.md

 ---
-title: Azure VMware-lösning genom CloudSimple – sträck ut ett Layer 2-nätverk lokalt till ett privat moln
+title: Azure VMware Solution by CloudSimple - Stretch a Layer 2 network on-premises to Private Cloud
-description: Beskriver hur du konfigurerar ett Layer 2 VPN mellan NSX-T i ett CloudSimple-privat moln och en lokal fristående NSX Edge-klient
+description: Describes how to set up a Layer 2 VPN between NSX-T on a CloudSimple Private Cloud and an on-premises standalone NSX Edge client
 author: sharaths-cs
 ms.author: b-shsury
 ms.date: 08/19/2019